c42f/tinyformat/README.md

-* The `"%a"` and `"%A"` hexadecimal floating point conversions ignore precision as stream output of hexfloat (introduced in C++11) ignores precision, always outputting the minimum number of digits required for exact representation (MSVC incorrectly honors stream precision - the default precision of 6 digits risks losing precision by truncation so to guarantee lossless roundtrip conversion "%.13a" will output full precision padded with 0's as needed).
+* The `"%a"` and `"%A"` hexadecimal floating point conversions ignore precision as stream output of hexfloat (introduced in C++11) ignores precision, always outputting the minimum number of digits required for exact representation.
+  MSVC incorrectly honors stream precision, so we force precision to 13 in this case to guarentee lossless roundtrip conversion.
 * The precision for integer conversions cannot be supported by the iostreams state independently of the field width.
 (Note: **this is only a problem for certain obscure integer conversions**; float conversions like